nodeup/transcriptions/24-a-debugging-show.md

  bit of code altogether.
 But, until that happens, we're temporarily dropping
  \0.4.

-Daniel Shaw: What percentage of your users are still on 0.4?
+*Daniel Shaw*: What percentage of your users are still on 0.4?

-Charlie Robbins: Very small.
+*Charlie Robbins*: Very small.
 But to openly say "We don't support this thing" is a non-trivial thing for us to do as a company.